 Spasticity is the paralysis due to simultaneous contraction of reciprocal muscle groups along with hypertonicity of those muscles.
 It is due to an injury in the pyramidal nerve tracts and is the most common type of CP.

 The muscles over contract, they pull too hard and very suddenly.
 Small input triggers major contraction of the muscles.
 A spastic child who tries to move his finger might jerk his hand and also his trunk due to the over contracted muscles.
 Scissor gait ( a typical manner of walking) can be present.
-Hands may be curled up along the wrists in contraction, or the entire arm may be pulled backward and upward along the neck.
-Faulty breathing is observed as there is excessive tension of the thorax and abdominal muscles.

 Effects on Speech – Speech occurs in breaks and unnatural pauses due to the improper breathing.
 Due to the absence of smooth and gradual movements, spastic speech is often explosive.
 Hard articulatory contacts are seen.
 Speech sounds that involve complex coordinations are defective, and tongue tip sounds are very difficult.
 If facial paralysis is present, the lip sounds are quite difficult.
 Diadochokinetic rate which reflects tongue lifting might indicate the number of articulation errors present.